LazioKarisma/PunkApiDemos/README.md

-# PunkApiAutomation

-Hi!
-This is a project automation API with study case Punk API using Supertest, Chai, Mocha, and Mochawesome

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.